-Born and raised in St. Louis, Missouri, Brandon “Blue” Hamilton, has been passionately involved in music for most of his life.
+Born and raised in St. Louis, Missouri, “Bassie Blue”, has been passionately involved in music for most of his life.
 Blue started singing in the church choir at 3 years of age and was performing in musicals by grade school.
 Elementary school afforded him the opportunity to perform with the Missouri All-State Boys Choir, which opened him up to a whole new world of musical diversity.
-After experiencing the excitement of watching a “live” guitarist, Brandon found a new passion—he picked up the guitar and later transitioned to playing the bass.
+After experiencing the excitement of watching a “live” guitarist, found a new passion—he picked up the guitar and later transitioned to playing the bass.
 At 10 years of age he started his first rock band with three of his classmates and began winning talent competitions against seasoned musicians.
-By the age of 15, Blue was performing and recording acoustic and electric bass for various blues, jazz, and gospel artists in the St. Louis area while also working as the Music Director for the Grace Fellowship Church.
-Before graduating high school, Brandon was accepted to Berklee College of Music on scholarship, but before completing high school he was offered the opportunity to go on a national tour.
+By the age of 15, Blue was performing and recording acoustic and electric bass for various blues, jazz, and gospel artists in the St. Louis area while also working as the Music Director for his Church.
+Before graduating high school, was accepted to Berklee College of Music on scholarship, but before completing high school he was offered the opportunity to go on a national tour.
 So Blue hit the road in search of his own place in the world of music.
-After touring and recording for God’s Chosen, Brandon decided to move to Los Angeles and began vocal producing, and recording guitar and bass for Soul Star Entertainment, a newly formed LA based record label.
+After touring and recording for God’s Chosen, Blue decided to move to Los Angeles and began vocal producing, and recording guitar and bass for Soul Star Entertainment, a newly formed LA based record label.

 After his stint in LA, Blue headed back home to St. Louis.
 With all these experiences under his belt and not quite 20 years old, Blue felt there was still something missing.
 He packed up his $800 Honda with a broken CV boot and bad brakes, and made the nine and half hour drive to Atlanta… in 13 hours!
-Knowing only one person in Atlanta, with no job, Brandon found himself crashing on studio couches after playing a session and job hunting all day.
+Knowing only one person in Atlanta, with no job, Blue found himself crashing on studio couches after playing a session and job hunting all day.
 Two years of unsuccessful job hunting, Blue slowly began carving his spot in the Atlanta music scene.

 He began recording guitar, bass, and drums for producers such as Terry “Madd Scientist” Thomas, Jesse “Corporal” Wilson, Kendrick “Wyldcard” Dean, Jasper Cameron, and more.
-In addition, Brandon began offering music production, audio engineering, and guitar/bass performances for artists such as Tiffany Evans, Lloyd, Ne-Yo, and others.
+In addition, Blue began offering music production, audio engineering, and guitar/bass performances for artists such as Tiffany Evans, Lloyd, Ne-Yo, and others.

 In January of 2010, Blue was asked to work with renowned vocal/music producer and voice coach, Jan Smith.
 Soon after he joined the staff of Jan Smith Studios in Atlanta, GA as a bass guitar and keyboard instructor.
 Blue is now signed to Plumbline Music Group, a music production company started by Jan Smith.
 He has worked with her on the production of a Diane Warren song written for client, Justin Bieber.
 The song, “Born To Be Somebody” subsequently earned production credits in the Bieber movie, “Never Say Never” and was the only new release from the movie’s soundtrack CD.
 Most recently, Blue has co-written a song with Justin Bieber entitled “All I Want is You” for the 2011 Christmas album, “Under The Mistletoe.”

-In addition to his passion for music instruction, performance, and recording, Brandon consistently volunteers for his community.
+In addition to his passion for music instruction, performance, and recording, Blue consistently volunteers for his community.
 He is an avid believer, and prime example, that the act of giving leads you to success.